department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 <div class="va-introtext">

+If you began receiving a VA pension before a certain date, your pension rate may be determined differently.
 View pension rates determined by older laws and find out if your pension rate is protected.

 </div>

-## Section 306 disability pension
+## Section 306 Disability Pensions

+"Section 306" refers to VA nonservice-connected disability and death pension programs that were available from July 1, 1960 through December 31, 1978.

 ### Veteran without dependents